Creating a Stairwell

 - If the staircase does reach the floor, then the message will say so.
 It may also indicate whether the staircase is steep or shallow.

 - If the staircase is too steep or to shallow then the message will say for example 'Steep staircase reaches next floor.'
-This problem can be fixed by increase or decreasing the number of Treads.
+This problem can be fixed by increasing or decreasing the number of Treads.

 - Click OK to close the dialog and apply your changes.